ACT Test Dates 2023-2024

 2) Am I taking AP courses junior year?

-If you plan on taking multiple AP courses/tests junior year, then early-to-mid-May is going to be a hellish time already full of intense prep-work and exam-taking.
-Students in this situation are wise to sit for the ACT for the first time during the fall of junior year, or in April or June to avoid standardized-testing overload when AP tests are administered.
+If you plan on taking multiple AP courses/tests junior year, then early to mid-May is going to be a hellish time already full of intense prep work and exam-taking.
+Students in this situation are wise to sit for the ACT for the first time during the fall of junior year.
+Alternatively, you could wait until April or June to avoid standardized-testing overload when AP tests are administered.
 This typically works out fine for such individuals because those on the AP track have typically covered the vast majority of the math subject matter by this juncture.

-3) How much time do I need to study?
+3) ACT Test Dates – How much time do I need to study?

 Research shows that studying for the ACT yields positive results.
 Thus, it is critical for students to carve out time for concentrated study prior to taking the exam.
-Students should begin studying during the summer prior to the start of their junior year, brush up on skills over winter break, and then use the summer prior to senior year to engage in targeted practice on any areas of relative weakness.
+Students should begin studying during the summer prior to the start of their junior year.
+Next, you can brush up on skills over winter break.
+Lastly, use the summer prior to senior year to engage in targeted practice on any areas of relative weakness.

 We recommend fully utilizing the ACT Academy which is offered free of charge by the company that makes the test.